Commands¶

 listbackups¶

-This command helps to list backups filtered by type ('media'
+This command lists backups filtered by type ('media'

 or 'db'